You’re tired of opening your dishwasher to find your glasses smeared in white marks. I know, I feel you.

 1. Salt, salt, salt

 Somewhere on your dishwasher there should be a salt indicator.
 Make sure you’re always on top of it and you’ll see a drastic improvement in the overall finish of your glassware.

-2. Combat mineral deposits with household products
+2. Combat mineral deposits with dishwasher cleaner products

 Make sure you choose a commercial product that it specifically formulated to target this issue and use it as maintenance every few weeks.

-Overall, mineral buildup isn’t something to lose your head over but can be easily avoided using these tips.
+Overall, mineral build-up isn’t something to lose your head over but can be easily avoided using these tips.
 Do so and your glassware will be glistening like they were on the day of purchase!